Sergio00166/Python-Text-Editor/README.md

 Nowadays it is in development stage, then it can be expected to be broken

+*Hotfix* TABs not work correctly but it is replaced with spaces

 Basic functionalities currently available such as copy, cut, paste lines, and the basic for a text editor

 Requirements:<br>